 Access must not be blocked by either permanent or portable materials.
+This includes the path to the meter and the meter working space.

 The area around all City Light equipment must be free from vegetation.

 Any fenced/enclosed areas and/or metering cabinets/enclosures must be made accessible with a City Light-provided key box at the owner's expense.
 This lock box will be co-located with the Fire Department's Lock Box (where applicable).
 The customer must provide keys and/or key cards.